lwhsu/freebsd-201606-ci-hackathon/slides.md

 - Better authenication model
   - OAuth2, needs forking and modification other oauth plugins
       - https://wiki.jenkins-ci.org/display/JENKINS/Github+OAuth+Plugin
-      - also needs help from clusteradm, and clusteram needs help
+      - also needs help from clusteradm, and clusteradm needs help
       - other cluster services will also benefite from this

 ---